 Set milestones up front, keep them specific, and let them weigh more in your decisions than a passing fear.
 It’s never about silence—the doubt will always be there.
 But numbers don’t flinch or argue.

-No, not for a second.
-That discomfort?
-It’s the trail marker you’re heading somewhere new and meaningful.
-The bold don’t wait for certainty—they move forward anyway.
+No. That discomfort is the trail marker that you're heading somewhere new and meaningful.
+The bold don't wait for certainty—they move forward anyway.

-They peak early—the first year especially—but don’t be surprised when they reappear just as things get good, at every next big leap.
-They rarely disappear, but trust grows and their grip loosens with every risk you take and survive.
+It peaks early—the first year especially—but reappears at every next big leap.
+It rarely disappears completely.
+Trust grows and its grip loosens with every risk you take and survive.

 If you let it.
 Those who use their doubts as prompts—to learn, to prepare, to relate—outpace those who never risk enough to feel uncertain in the first place.

-Feeling like an imposter is an internal experience—usually disconnected from the facts.
-However, if gaps exist in your skills, honest feedback, new learning, and reality checks from mentors can bridge them quickly.
-One is a feeling to be managed; the other, a signal to get better.
+Imposter syndrome is an internal experience—usually disconnected from the facts.
+If real gaps exist in your skills, honest feedback and mentorship can bridge them quickly.
+One is a feeling to be managed; the other is a signal to get better.

 The imposter syndrome paradox isn't just theory—it's your invitation to step into the founder you're becoming.